 This view can be used for visualization of the strategies of the organization.
 This view contains strategic value-elements, from which all the development activities have to be derived – directly or indirectly.
 By visualizing the strategic values, it can be possible to trace all the other elements that are involved with the actual strategy execution.
 With this view, the strategy can be made available: visualized, communicated and linked to reality.

 Stakeholder Analysis View

 This view can be used for stakeholder analysis for business development purposes: what are the drivers for change.
-First identify the relevant stakeholders and then the drivers for change that are in the interests of them.
-The “Assesment” concepts can be used for detailed analysis of drivers, e.g. according to SWOT (Strengths, Weaknesses, Opportunities, Threats) method.
+First, identify the relevant stakeholders and then the drivers for change that are in the interests of them.
+The “Assessment” concepts can be used for detailed analysis of drivers, e.g. according to SWOT (Strengths, Weaknesses, Opportunities, Threats) method.
 As typical, distinct stakeholder view diagrams can be created from different viewpoints.
-Another reason for splitting large diagrams into smaller, is to keep the diagrams compact and readable – for the sake of simplicity.
+Another reason for splitting large diagrams into smaller ones is to keep the diagrams compact and readable – for the sake of simplicity.

 This view can be used for linking stakeholder’s drivers to business goals.
 Goals are the key elements of development in an organization.
 All the subsequent elements should be traced back to these primary reasons for all the change activities.

 Risk and Security View.Mapping of Risk and Security Concepts to the ArchiMate.
 Security and data protection matters are part of risk management.
 This modelling approach covers them both.

 - How to Model Enterprise Risk Management and Security with the ArchiMate® Language, Open Group, DocumentNo: W172, 2017.